Yashwanthbyalla/yb-seal/README.md

-# SEAL - Scroll Effect Aanimation Library
+# SEAL - Scroll Effect Animation Library
 This is a light weight Scroll Effect Animation Library.